WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Computer Vision/Introduction/Image Classification.md

 These are hyperparameters: choices about the algorithms themselves.

 Very problem-dependent.
-Must try them all out and see what works best
+Must try them all out and see what works best.

+In **Image classification** we start with a **training set** of images and labels, and must predict labels on the test set.

+The **K-Nearest Neighbors** classifier predicts labels based on the K nearest training examples Distance metric and K are hyperparameters Choose hyperparameters using the validation set; Only run on the test set once at the very end!
+Pixel distance is not very informative.

 #  Reference